rapicastillo/Spoke/docs/EMAIL_CONFIGURATION.md

 5. Set the `EMAIL_FROM` environment variable.
 This is the email address users will see when they receive emails.

+6. To be able to use the `Export Data` feature, be sure you have an AWS S3 bucket setup, as well as an AWS IAM programmatic user API key and secret key.
+Please make sure you have proper values in the following environment variables:

+  - `AWS_ACCESS_KEY_ID`
+  - `AWS_SECRET_ACCESS_KEY`
+  - `AWS_S3_BUCKET_NAME`

+These are necessary to prepare and serve the export/reports data.

 ## External SMTP server setup
 __Skip this section__ if you are using Mailgun.